tarjoilija/zgen/README.md

 ## zgen

-A lightweight plugin manager for ZSH inspired by Antigen.
-Manage your plugins at ease with simple function calls in `.zshrc`.
+A lightweight plugin manager for Zsh inspired by [Antigen](https://github.com/zsh-users/antigen).
+Keep your `.zshrc` clean and simple.

-Zgen generates a static init script based on your input.
+Zgen provides you few simple commands for managing plugins.
+It installs your plugins and generates a static init script that will source them for you every time you run the shell.
+We do this to save some startup time by not having to execute time consuming logic (plugin checking, updates, etc).
 This means that you have to manually check for updates (`zgen update`) and reset the init script (`zgen reset`) whenever you add or remove plugins.

-There is little to none automation by default.
+The motive for creating zgen was to have plugins quickly installed on a new machine without getting the startup lag that Antigen used to give me.

 ## Installation
 Clone the zgen repository